 - Car title loans: Another type of short-term lending, a car title loan, allows the borrower to use their vehicle as collateral as long as it’s owned outright.
-These loans usually only pay out a fraction of the car’s market value (usually up to half its worth) and can come with APRs of 300 percent and repayment windows as short as 15 to 30 days.
+These loans usually allow you to borrow just 25 to 50 percent of the car’s market value and can come with APRs of 300 percent and repayment windows as short as 15 to 30 days.
 If you’re late with payments, the interest charges mount and the loan will end up costing you far more.

 - Bank overdrafts: Bank overdrafts, where customers get temporary coverage from their bank at a hefty interest rate when their accounts lack the necessary funds, are also a form of short-term loan.
 As are installment loans, where borrowers have regular, frequent payments over a period of time until the principal and interest have been repaid.

 Other options include lines of credit, which are extended by banks or credit unions to bridge temporary cash flow challenges, and bridge loans, which can be useful during real estate transactions when a new house has been purchased while the other property is still on the market.